Place intelligence — from personal stories to city scale

 Find the pattern

-The recurring behaviors beneath the noise — habitual trips, mode choices, the structural signatures that make a place itself.
+The recurring behaviors beneath the noise — the habits, routines, and returns that, repeated, make a place someone's own.

 iv